 By vigilantly following the Patent Illustration Needs, you can definitely make drawings of your invention all by yourself.
 The drawings can be made using pen-and-paper or using patent drawing software like Computer-Aided Design (CAD).
 One of the major benefits of making drawings on your own is that you are well aware of even the minutest detail of your invention.

 It also saves you from spending money on hiring a professional.

-However if you lack skill, have no patience and do not want an additional pressure on your mind, then professional draftsperson can prove to be an asset.
+However, if you lack skill, have no patience, and do not want additional pressure on your mind, then a professional draftsperson can prove to be an asset.